 Lastly, it is important to know that warehouses – and logistics in general – operate in a dynamic environment.
 What’s right for today may not be right for tomorrow.
 Planning needs to be adaptive in nature and openness for change is necessary.

 The size of a company’s logistics footprint can have a lot of influence on its success.
-Particularly if warehouse strategies are not optimized, time, effort, and money could be wasted because inventory is stored inefficiency.
-A good warehouse strategy is therefore essential in reducing your logistics footprint.
+Particularly if warehouse strategies are not optimized, time, effort, and money could be wasted if, for example, inventory is stored inefficiently.
+Therefore, a good warehouse strategy is essential in reducing your logistics footprint.

 Do you want to know more about the logistics footprint in the supply chain?
 Experience it in one of our business games.
-Furthermore, on our website you can read more about related topics.
-Have a look at pages such as supply chain risk management, lean, data analytics, volatility, omnichannel and trade-offs in end-to-end supply chain management.
+Furthermore, on our website, you can read more about related topics.
+Have a look at pages such as supply chain risk management, LARG, data analytics, volatility, omnichannel, and trade-offs in end-to-end supply chain management.